chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 ### never_used

-A true / false value that indicates whether the Access Key has never been used, based on the last_used_date.  `ever_used` is also available.
+A true / false value indicating if the Access Key has never been used, based on the last_used_date.
+See also: `ever_used`.

     # Don't allow unused keys to lay around
     describe aws_iam_access_keys.where { never_used } do